 I’ve represented cities, counties, towns and other local governments throughout North Carolina to solve their project financing problems.
 I’ve also worked on a wide variety of innovative economic development projects that involve local government financial transactions, including working on agreements for multi-jurisdictional industrial parks and for a variety of public-private partnerships.

 I’m proud to be a lawyer, but I appreciate being told that I’m “not stuffy like those other bond lawyers.” and that I’m good at explaining things the way folks can understand.
 I have over 30 years of experience in this field, but I’m always looking for ways to do things better, and always up for trying something new.

-I live in Chapel Hill with my wife, our two dogs (a border collie mix named Duncan and a big brown dog named Zippy), and however many of our four children happen to be breezing through at the time.
+I live in Chapel Hill with my wife, our cat Fellaini (or Fifi for short), our dogs (of indeterminate breed) Spot and Pal, and however many of our four children happen to be breezing through at the time.
 I root for the Tar Heels, Yankees and Manchester United.

 - University of North Carolina at Chapel Hill, JD 1985

 - Cornell University, BA 1982